Ceramic bearings in zirconia for shaft sizes from 0.125" up to 1.0"

 The inch-sized ZrO2 full ceramic ball bearings listed below are available with cages (or retainers) made from PEEK, PTFE.
 Bearings with bore sizes from 8mm upwards can also be fitted with 316 stainless steel cages.
 In addition, we keep stock of full complement ZrO2 bearings.
 These have no cage and extra balls.
-For full complement type, the load ratings are approximately 20% higher but the maximum speed is 40% lower.
+For full complement type, the load ratings are approximately 20% higher but the maximum speed is up to 70% lower.
 As for bearing cages, PEEK is generally the preferred option from stock due to the strength and durability of PEEK.
 If an alternative cage material is required to cope with particular chemicals or temperature extremes beyond the range of PEEK, these can be manufactured to order.
 Inch-sized ZrO2 bearings are not magnetic or conductive and they are highly corrosion resistant to most chemicals.
 They are also extremely water resistant which is why they are often used in marine applications, particularly where the equipment is fully submerged or where 316 marine grade bearings will not cope with the load or speed.
 It is important to note that if ZrO2 has prolonged contact with steam or hot water, there may be some weakening of the material over time.